Whole Life Insurance vs. 401(k)

 Taxes

 As with most things, 401(k)s can be tricky to work out the taxes and to make sure you’re still saving enough money post-taxation.
-There are two kinds of 401(k)s: traditional and roth.
+There are two kinds of 401(k)s: Traditional and Roth.
 With a traditional 401(k) you don’t pay taxes on the savings until you withdraw it, at which point, it’s taxed as normal income.

 You probably see why this can be dangerous.
 You may see that you’ve saved a certain amount.
 Then when you take from that savings and it’s taxed, you’re left with an amount that looks quite different.